Merging changes

 man git-merge

-branch, we can use the merge
+To merge the feature branch into the main branch, we can use the merge command.

-However, since we will be using this to demonstrate another merge technique, let us first checkout a copy of the main
+However, since we will be using this to demonstrate another merge technique, let us first checkout a copy of the main branch, so we do not mess up our history.

-We call it main-merge-feature
+We call it main-merge-feature.

 git checkout -b main-merge-feature